Caterpillar Again Named to Dow Jones Sustainability Indices

-PEORIA, Ill., Sept.
-12, 2016 /PRNewswire/ -- Caterpillar Inc. (NYSE: CAT) has been named to the 2016 Dow Jones Sustainability Indices (DJSI), including both the World and North American indices.
-Marking the 17th time Caterpillar has been included in the DJSI, Caterpillar leads its global peers in the Capital Goods sector in the areas of innovation management, risk and crisis management, labor practices and human rights, and corporate citizenship and philanthropy.
+DEERFIELD, Ill., Nov.
+20, 2020 /PRNewswire/ -- Caterpillar Inc. (NYSE: CAT) has been named to the 2020 Dow Jones Sustainability Indices (DJSI), including both the World and North America indices.
+This marks the 21st time Caterpillar has been included in the DJSI.

-For 90 years, Caterpillar Inc. has been making sustainable progress possible and driving positive change on every continent.
-Customers turn to Caterpillar to help them develop infrastructure, energy and natural resource assets.
-With 2015 sales and revenues of $47.011 billion, Caterpillar is the world's leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
-The company principally operates through its three product segments - Construction Industries, Resource Industries and Energy & Transportation - and also provides financing and related services through its Financial Products segment.
+Since 1925, Caterpillar Inc. has been helping our customers build a better world – making sustainable progress possible and driving positive change on every continent.
+With 2019 sales and revenues of $53.8 billion, Caterpillar is the world's leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
+Services offered throughout the product life cycle, cutting-edge technology and decades of product expertise set Caterpillar apart, providing exceptional value to help our customers succeed.
+The company principally operates through three primary segments – Construction Industries, Resource Industries and Energy & Transportation – and provides financing and related services through its Financial Products segment.
 For more information, visit caterpillar.com.
-To connect with us on social media, visit caterpillar.com/social-media.
+To connect on social media, visit caterpillar.com/social-media.

 SOURCE Caterpillar Inc.